mac-theobio/QMEE/Data_management.md

 Preparation
 -----------

-In the second hour of Monday's class we will be working to get you set up with Git and Github, following [Happy Git and GitHub for the useR](http://happygitwithr.com/).
+In the second hour of Wednesday's class we will be working to get you set up with Git and Github, following [Happy Git and GitHub for the useR](http://happygitwithr.com/).

 If possible, before Monday's class: